Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels: Introduction

-The traditional solution from Shannon's separation theorem is to independently design source and channel coding, which is optimal in the asymptotic limit of infinite block length for ergodic source and channel distributions\cite{shannon1948mathematical}.
-However, the separation-based approach is known to be sub-optimal in the practical finite block length regime, which becomes particularly limiting in applications that impose strict latency constraints\cite{xie2022task,lo2023collaborative}.
-Despite the known theoretical benefits, designing practical joint source-channel coding (JSCC) schemes has been an ongoing challenge for many decades.
-Significant progress has been made in designing JSCC schemes over recent years thanks to the introduction of deep neural networks (DNNs)\cite{bourtsoulatze2019deep,9714510,xu2021wireless,9791398}.
-The first deep learning-based JSCC (DeepJSCC) scheme for wireless image transmission was presented in \cite{bourtsoulatze2019deep}, and it was shown to outperform the concatenation of state-of-the-art image compression algorithm better portable graphics (BPG) with low-density parity-check (LDPC) codes.
-It was later extended to transmission with adaptive channel bandwidth in\cite{kurka2021bandwidth} and \cite{yang2022deep} and the transmission over multi-path fading channels in \cite{9714510} and \cite{wu2022channel}.
-All of these prior works demonstrate the advantage of the practical DeepJSCC scheme in low block length.
-However, these existing DeepJSCC schemes solely consider single-antenna transmitters and receivers, disregarding the potential of employing multiple-input multiple-output (MIMO) systems to improve capacity and reliability.
-While there is a growing literature successfully employing DNNs for various MIMO-related tasks, such as detection and channel estimation \cite{samuel2019learning,8353153,mashhadi2021pruning}, {with the exception of our initial results\cite{wu2022vision}}, no previous work has so far applied DeepJSCC to the more challenging MIMO channels.
-JSCC over MIMO channels is initially studied in \cite{gunduz2008joint} from a theoretical perspective.
-It is challenging to design a practical JSCC scheme for MIMO channels, where the model needs to retrieve coupled signals from different antennas experiencing different channel gains.
+The first DeepJSCC scheme for image transmission was presented in \cite{bourtsoulatze2019deep}, which was shown to outperform the concatenation of the better portable graphics (BPG) image compression codec with low-density parity-check (LDPC) codes.
+It was later extended to adaptive channel bandwidth scenario in \cite{kurka2021bandwidth} and \cite{yang2022deep}, and to the transmission over multi-path fading channels in \cite{9714510} and \cite{wu2022channel}.
+Its feasibility in practical systems has also been evaluated, including building prototypes \cite{tung:ICASSP:20, yoo2023role}, or its implementation with constrained channel inputs \cite{tung2021deepjscc}, or under peak-to-average power ratio constraints \cite{DTAT}.
+However, existing DeepJSCC schemes solely consider single-antenna transmitters and receivers.
+While there is a growing literature successfully employing DNNs for various multiple-input multiple-output (MIMO)-related tasks in wireless communications, such as detection, channel estimation, or beamforming \cite{samuel2019learning, mashhadi2021pruning, he2020model}, no previous work has so far applied DeepJSCC to the more challenging MIMO scenario, with the exception of our initial results in \cite{wu2022vision}.
+JSCC over MIMO channels was studied in \cite{gunduz2008joint} from a theoretical perspective, providing theoretical bounds for the distortion exponent as a function of the bandwidth ratio considering Gaussian sources.
+It is challenging to design a practical JSCC scheme for MIMO channels, where the model needs to learn how to map the input signal to multiple antennas, and then to recover the input from multiple channel outputs, where each input-output antenna pair experiences a distinct channel condition.